-As trade fair, ITB provides a unique point of contact for both travellers and enterprises to communicate and engage with responsible practices and even trigger behavior change.
+As a trade fair, ITB provides a unique point of contact for both travellers and enterprises to communicate and engage with responsible practices and even trigger behaviour change.
 How do you personally make the business case for sustainability?

 People have come to realize that at a trade show we are not handling CSR as a philanthropic nice-to-have issue, but we are also talking business.
 Investment in environmental-friendly technologies and humane HR policies will 100 % pay off in the future.
 Those who stay ignorant will lose competiveness at some point.

 Also, if we continue exploiting the planet unsustainably, we will destroy our “product”: there will be no future for tourism.
 We need to think holistically.